The setting was relaxing, a bright and comfortable first-floor lounge in Chu Hall, for discussing a topic that can seem taxing: the college search.

 Colleges often talk about their values and culture, and those can seem like highfalutin concepts to a 17-year-old.
 They’re not.

 “Students should ask about the values of a college and how those values are transmitted throughout the institution,” says Murata because they affect student life.
 Take Bates, for example.
 “Bates values permeate this community, and those values in turn become part of the culture a student experiences.”

 Still, “the cultural piece is hard to get your hands on from a college publication or website.”
 So Murata advises students to be active in their visits.
 “Talk to the tour guides.
 Take time on campus to hang out or have lunch with a student, if that’s offered.
 Sit on a bench and watch how people move from class to class.”

 Not all students are able to visit a campus.
-And whether you can visit or not, “there are creative ways to gather the more amorphous information.
+Whether you can visit or not, there are creative ways to gather the more amorphous information.
 For one, students should check out a college’s social channels or student-driven social channels.